 When your hardware acceleration is enabled, programs can leverage other hardware components on your system to execute tasks more effectively.
 However, this can occasionally cause issues, such as when your YouTube videos keep freezing or when your YouTube videos are not playing at all.
 That's why you should consider disabling hardware acceleration in your browser to fix such issues.

-- In your Google Chrome's address bar, type "chrome:/settings/system."
-Then, press "Enter" on your keyboard.
-Doing this will take you to the system settings of the browser.
+- In the address bar of Google Chrome, type "chrome:/settings/system," then click "Enter" on your keyboard.
+This will send you to the browser's system settings.

-- To disable your browser's hardware acceleration, toggle off the option next to "Use hardware acceleration when available."
+- Next, toggle off the option next to "Use hardware acceleration when available" to deactivate your browser's hardware acceleration.

-- Relaunch your Chrome browser and go to the YouTube website to see whether you can now watch YouTube videos normally.
+- Restart Chrome and visit the YouTube website to test if you can now watch YouTube videos normally.

-The preceding walkthroughs are almost identical if you're using other browsers like Microsoft Edge and Mozilla Firefox.
-To disable hardware acceleration on Microsoft Edge, all you have to do is replace the "chrome" URL with "edge" ("edge:/settings/system").
+The preceding walkthroughs are almost identical if you use other web browsers like Mozilla Firefox and Microsoft Edge.
+To disable hardware acceleration on Microsoft Edge, all you ought to do is supplant the word "chrome" with "edge" ("edge:/settings/system") in the URL.
 And for Mozilla Firefox users, enter "about:preferences#general" from the browser's address bar.
-Then, navigate to the "Performance section" to disable its hardware acceleration.
+Then, head through the "Performance section" to disable its hardware acceleration.

 3. Disable Unnecessary Extensions